 2. Voting.
 Only eligible members, as defined in this document, may vote in elections.
 The election committee will send each eligible member a ballot.
 Members will return completed ballots to the election committee at least one week prior to the first general meeting of the year.
 The club secretary will oversee the vote count.

 3. Election Results.
-Officers, and the Director of Walking Programs, will be elected by plurality vote, that is, candidates receiving the most votes are elected.
-The At Large positions will be awarded to the 4 individuals with the most votes.
+Officers will be elected by plurality vote, that is, candidates receiving the most votes are elected.
+The At Large positions will be awarded to the 5 individuals with the most votes.
 The results will be announced at the first general meeting of the year.

 Should two or more candidates for the same position(s) receive an equal number of votes, the members present at the first general meeting of the year will choose between/among these candidates.
 Voting will be by secret ballot.
 The election will be decided by plurality vote.
 The club secretary will oversee ballot distribution and vote count.

 1. Term of office will be approximately one year, beginning at the close of the first general meeting of the year, and in no case beginning later than March 31.

 2. The Board may appoint an interim officer to fill any vacated position.
 Interim offices expire at the first general meeting of the calendar year.